askmeegs/build-a-platform-with-krm/4-platform-admin/partF-policy-check-ci.md

 For app developers or operators who need to create or edit application YAML files, this setup isn't ideal because it means that those developers only know their resources are out of policy **at the moment they get deployed**.
 Meaning a developer may not know their Kubernetes Deployment is out of compliance until they go through code reviews and run all the tests, only to have to double back and either create another pull requests or roll back a commit to the `main` branch.

-As a platform admin, I want to empower all Cymbal Bank developers to know whether their KRM resources are in complaince with our org-wide policies, so that they have the chance to make changes to those resources.
+As a platform admin, I want to empower all Cymbal Bank developers to know whether their KRM resources are in compliance with our org-wide policies, so that they have the chance to make changes to those resources.
 And ideally, I want multiple layers of policy enforcement, not only at deploy-time, but as part of the test pipeline too.
 Luckily, you can integrate Policy Controller checks into CI/CD.
 Let's see how.

 ![screenshot](screenshots/app-config-ci.jpg)